Samsung wants you to care about every little tidbit in its phones so it won't have to pay Apple $1 billion

 "My conclusion was the articles of manufacture are the components of the Samsung phone, not the entire phone," Lucente testified -- just as definitively as Apple experts Alan Ball and Susan Kare testified the exact opposite on Wednesday.

 He said he applied the four-factor test and indeed ordered parts and kits off the internet to replace screens on Samsung phones.
-"I replaced the display screen, front glass, and bezel in 35 minutes, and the phone worked fine," he said.
+"I replaced the display screen, front glass, and bezel in 35 minutes and the phone worked fine," he said, an action he said bears on the fourth factor about whether a component can be physically separated from the rest of the product.

 'Hello, humans': Google's Duplex could make Assistant the most lifelike AI yet.